INPUTrrr0/CSC2542Project/README.md

 Noted that, "option" here means how many human instructions given (ideally it may learn those options).
 Of course, human can also regard all "get" as an option.

-- Variants: larger/smaller map size, more/less resource (default: 4 for each essential resources), distraction workshops/items (no use for achieving the goal), OOD (initial world scenario changes on each reset()), stochasticity
+- Variants: larger/smaller map size, more/less resource (default: 4 for each essential resources), distraction workshops/items (no use for achieving the goal), destructive actions (if you do that, you may never get to the goal), OOD (initial world scenario changes on each reset()), stochasticity

 - Different rewarding scheme: `./environment/env_wrapper.py`